-Omega 3 fatty acids have a wide array of health benefits when it comes to braincare and cognitive performance, and especially as a natural ADHD supplement.
+Omega 3 fatty acids have a wide array of health benefits when it comes to braincare and cognitive performance.

 Another study reviewed ten clinical trials involving nearly 700 children diagnosed with ADHD.
 The researchers found that omega-3 supplements worked just as effectively in managing ADHD symptoms as some commonly prescribed ADHD medications.

 salmon, mackerel, and other fatty fish

 seeds like chia seeds and flax seeds (note: these are sources of ALA, which your body then converts into EPA and DHA)

 Low iron levels are highly associated with ADHD rates, with iron deficiency anaemia increasing your risks of ADHD by nearly 400%.
 However, the exact mechanisms of how or why iron influences ADHD are still unclear.
 For instance, some researchers believe that it has less to do with overall iron deficiencies, and more to do with how well your brain stores the iron you consume.

 Until more research is completed, anyone struggling with ADHD or worried about their ADHD risks may want to consider proactively taking iron as a preventative measure.

 Get a free guide on taking better care of your brain